BojarLab/glycowork/CONTRIBUTING.md

 ## PR submission guidelines

-* Before submitting a PR, run these commands locally (note that you will have to have `glycowork[all]` installed, to cover all tests), that will run all tests and return any errors that may have occurred:
+* Before submitting a PR, run these commands locally to check that all tests are passing:

 ```
 nbdev_prepare